 - Quiero comprar el coche de ellos.
 (I want to buy their)

 Now you can practice everything you have learned with our quizzes.
 You can also see how possessives work in context listening to the podcast “Esta es mi familia“ or learn about possessive pronouns.
-Remember you can contact your tutor for any question you have.
+Remember you can contact your tutor for any question you have about Possessive adjectives in Spanish.
 Don’t you have a Spanish personal tutor yet?